Wednesday, April 04, 2007

 XM Satellite Radio Holdings and Sirius Satellite Radio have been pressing the case for their merger to anyone else that will listen, with Sirius CEO Mel Karmazin even making a couple stops on Capitol Hill to try to convince lawmakers that the deal wouldn’t be anticompetitive.
 Now it’s the other side’s turn to hit back.

-The other side, of course, would be the terrestrial radio industry, which is desperately afraid of the new competitor that a merger of the satellite players would create.
-According to this article from the New York Post this morning, the Carmel Group “independent” research firm will come out with a report today making the case that regulators ought to nix the deal.
+this article from the New York Post this morning, the Carmel Group “independent” research firm will come out with a report today making the case that regulators ought to nix the deal.

 No punches pulled here. (”With all due respect,” the report says, “this proposed merger should not be approved - under any conditions - by the U.S. government.”)
 It seeks to debunk the argument that the satellite operators’ real competitors are in conventional radio, so that allowing the two satellite broadcasters to merge won’t create a monopoly, and that XM and Sirius need the deal to survive.